Water privatization in Armenia: Regulation

 On the basis of the Water Code, the State Committee of Water Systems (known formerly as the State Committee for Water Economy) in the Ministry of Territorial Administration is responsible for water policy within the Armenian government.
 It plans to transform all management contracts into longer-term lease contracts that confer more responsibilities to the private operators, following the example of Yerewan.
 Water tariffs are set by a semi-independent body, the Public Services Regulatory Commission.

 Corruption allegations

 All three management contracts and the lease contract were awarded after international competitive bidding.
 There were allegations of corruption concerning a World Bank loan to improve water supply in Yerevan.
 However, an internal investigation of the World Bank found no evidence of such corruption.

+Water privatization and climate change

+The climate changes are progressively affected by the privatization of water resources in Armenia.
+The rise in temperatures, a decline in precipitation and frequency of droughts has led to a lowering of river flows which supply up to 35 percent of the water in the country, sources like the Lake Sevan and ground water reserves and strained.
+Meanwhile, because of the decline of the infrastructure, water loss of up to 70 percent, increased household and industrial needs have complicated water management, especially in the presence of the private sector.
+In the future, climate forecasting predicts that the process of warming will continue.
+Balance between state management of water with the efficiency of the private sector becomes a main concern of the Armenian future water security.

+The existing infrastructure challenges also worsen the water scarcity.
+For instance, the existing water supply infrastructure in Armenia was developed prior to the privatization period.
+As a result, there are inefficiencies in the infrastructure, such as water loss.
+In some areas, water loss are as high as 70 percent, mainly due to leakage and inefficient sustainability.
+Other climate changes, such as droughts and heatwaves further increase the issues.
+In Armenia, the reduction of water loss, is connected with management and investment steps, which in result is addressed through private sector involvement.
+This is however dependent on the management and regulatory environment.
+With the involvement of private operators, there are issues such as the pricing policies and the distribution of water resources.